 - Answers to frequently asked questions

 Definition of Medical Payments Coverage

 Medical payments coverage, or “MedPay,” helps drivers and passengers pay for medical bills from an accident.
 It is part of an auto policy.
 But it’s also for other situations such as being hit by a car as a pedestrian.
 MedPay kicks in regardless of who is liable for the accident.

-Most states don’t require MedPay.
 Per the Insurance Information Institute (III), only Maine, Wisconsin, and New Hampshire require MedPay in some way.
+Most states don’t require it at all.
 In Wisconsin’s case, insurers must offer it to you, but you can reject it.
 It’s a different type of coverage than personal injury protection (PIP) and health insurance.

 Medical Payments vs. Personal Injury Protection

-Personal injury protection (PIP) may seem very similar to MedPay, but there are key differences.
+Personal injury protection (PIP) may seem very similar to medical payments (MedPay), but there are key differences.

 - Sometimes PIP is optional, and other times it’s mandatory.
 This depends on each state’s policies.